 - West Lake Street, Minneapolis

-Three Acre Wood was at 11 West 7th Street at Wabasha in St. Paul, extant in Fall 1972 according to an ad in the Insider.
+Three Acre Wood was at 11 West 7th Street at Wabasha in St. Paul (1972 directory, 1973 ad below says 14 W 7th).
 John Claig was the manager.
+Still there in 1978.
 There was another store on White Bear Ave., also in St. Paul.

 Three Za Crowd, 1308 East Franklin Ave., Minneapolis.
 The ad below indicates that it started up in June 1971.

 Title Wave.
 This was a local chain, with locations including West Lake Street, Minneapolis